bguiz/bguiz.com/blog/angular-vs-ember-roundup/blog-views-templates.md

 ## Discussion

-We have now covered the topic of models, views, and controllers, and have described how they work in both AngularJs and EmberJs, along with templates, where both frameworks defer most of their view logic to.

-*Models*

-We have seen how models in AngularJs are far more easy to use than those of EmberJs.
-The fact that ember data is still in beta, and that they require wrapper objects, makes EmberJs models more diffuclt to work with.
-However, AngularJs' use of POJSOs does have some drawbacks, that they cause problems and actually become *more complex* to work with than EmberJs models, due to the need to perform dirty checking in each digest cycle.

-*Views & Templates*

 In both frameworks, we do not typically need to spend much time on views.
 We do however, need to deal with templates quite a lot.